EGI-Federation/documentation/content/en/users/aai/check-in/vos/voms/_index.md

 ### Install a Certificate

 After approval, the certificate is generated and delivered to you.
-This can be done via e-mail, or by giving instructions to you to download it from a web page.
+This can be done via email, or by giving instructions to you to download it from a web page.

 #### Browser installation